Pivotal-Open-Source-Hub/geode-demo-application/README.md

 # geode-demo-application
 This is an example of:
 * Starting and managing a Spring Configured Geode Cluster
-* An application containing a Geode client
+* Application(s) containing a Geode client that use Geode as a data store or leverage its compute capabilities

-There are three ways to run this demo:
+There are two ways to run this demo:

 1. Single Node Stand Alone Mode
 2. Geode Cluster Running On AWS
-3. Geode Cluster Running On Docker

 ## Single Node Stand Alone Mode

 ### Introduction
-With this option the project can be downloaded and the Geode cluster as well as the demo application can be started on a single machine
+With this option all artifacts can be downloaded to run a Geode cluster as well as the sample application on Mac OSX or Linux machine.
+There is no support for Windows at this time

 ### Prerequisites
 1. All scripts to run the samples are written in Bash, as a result the target machine needs to be MAC OSX or Linux